Being a working mother requires an almost supernatural ability to keep dozens of balls in the air simultaneously.

 5. Find Your Tribe

 Combining business with motherhood is hard and not everyone ‘gets’ it.
 Find a tribe of like-minded women who encourage and support you to keep going when the going gets tough, and who understand you and what you’re going through.
 It takes time to build a company from scratch.
 And it ‘takes a village’ too.
 So find your tribe and get the support you need.
 It’s our mission in the Fempire Academy to provide a powerful tribe to support mothers and women in business.
 None of us can do it alone.
-If you haven’t found your tribe of inspired, ambitious, and heart-centered women yet, please come and join us here!
+If you haven’t found your sisterhood of inspired, ambitious, and heart-centered women yet, please come and join us here!

 Keep your chin up, keep going, and know that you’re doing an amazing job.